wanghaisheng/responsive-landing-page-starter/content/blog/en/handling-inbound-calls-with-python-dr.md

 ## Assign Your Number To Your Application

-You now need to associate your Nexmo Number with your Nexmo Application:
+You now need to associate your Vonage Number with your Vonage Application:

 ```
 nexmo link:app YOUR_NEXMO_NUMBER APPLICATION_ID